Join the conversation

 The Josh Rosenthal Education Fund supports this distinguished lecture series.
 This fund was established in memory of Josh Rosenthal, a 1979 University of Michigan graduate who died in the World Trade Center attacks on September 11, 2001.
 Josh earned a masters degree in public policy from Princeton University, and his deep interest in policy analysis and international affairs led him to work in the field of international finance.

 After Josh's death, his mother, Marilynn Rosenthal, a long-time faculty member at the University of Michigan, sought a way to make some positive meaning from what had happened on 9/11.
-She and others worked to establish the Josh Rosenthal Education Fund, which has enabled the Ford School to bring leading public policy figures to Ann Arbor each September to share their insights, foster dialogue, and generate greater understanding around the causes and consequences of 9/11.
+She and others worked to establish the Josh Rosenthal Education Fund, which has enabled the Ford School to bring leading public policy figures to Ann Arbor each fall to share their insights, foster dialogue, and generate greater understanding around the causes and consequences of 9/11.

 Josh's family and friends established the Josh Rosenthal Education Fund at the Gerald R. Ford School of Public Policy to honor his memory and his interests.
 The Rosenthal Fund supports lectures, special seminars, student research, internships and other programs, encouraging new and deeper understandings of international issues.

 Harry A. and Margaret D. Towsley Foundation Policymaker in Residence Lectures

 LTG James Clapper , LTG Michael Nagata, and Representative Elissa Slotkin discuss topics of national security in a Veteran's Day panel moderated by Javed Ali.
 November 2019.